 Michael [the professor]: Tempe, you can't personalize the work.

 Brennan: Do you remember in Central America standing in a mass grave being guarded by soldiers?
 We knew that they were probably the same soldiers who had killed the people we were digging up.
 I was just a student.
 I was scared.
 I turned to you and I asked, "What do we do?"

 Michael: That was a different place and a radically different context.

-Dexter's gone through a lot of these.
-He idolises his foster father Harry, adhering rigidly to the "Code of Harry" when he kills, only targeting criminals who've escaped justice, and never taking risks of being caught.
+- Dexter's gone through a lot of these.
+He idolizes his foster father Harry, adhering rigidly to the "Code of Harry" when he kills, only targeting criminals who've escaped justice, and never taking risks of being caught.
 Then, in Season 1, he finds out Harry knew Dexter's biological father was alive and kept the info from him, and destroyed the file on Dexter's Harmful to Minors moment.
 If that's not enough, in Season 2, Dexter decides to abandon the Code-or at least shift it to suit his means-when he finds out that Harry likely killed himself because he couldn't stand what he'd made Dexter into.
 He also had an intimate relationship with Dexter's birth mother, which was directly responsible for her murder.

-In season 6, Dexter meets the man who inspired him to be a serial killer-the Tooth Fairy, a man who ripped the teeth out of his victims, and once dumped a fresh body on a District Attorneys lawn and sill managed to elude capture.
+- In season 6, Dexter meets the man who inspired him to be a serial killer-the Tooth Fairy, a man who ripped the teeth out of his victims, and once dumped a fresh body on a District Attorneys lawn and still managed to elude capture.
 He's become an abusive, drunk old pervert waiting to die in a retirement home.
 Granted, its not like we'd expect much more from a serial killer, but the impact it has on Dexter certainly shows elements of Broken Pedestal.
 Also, he apparently only dumped the body cause he was drunk and lazy-he got away by pure stupid luck.